Rockford University at a Glance

 Rockford University is a private, independent, coeducational university providing courses of study leading to baccalaureate and master’s degrees.
 The academic programs of students are based on a foundation of learning in the liberal arts and sciences.
 The University emphasizes excellence in teaching, and has a strong commitment to scholarly activity, creative expression and community service.
 The educational program is characterized by a concern for the needs of all students, and reflects the basic human rights and responsibilities of a democratic society.

 Rockford University Mission Statement

-Our mission is to educate men and women to lead responsible lives by means of a curriculum grounded in liberal arts learning and complemented and extended by professional and practical experience.
+Our mission is to educate people to lead responsible lives by means of a curriculum grounded in liberal arts learning and complemented and extended by professional and practical experience.
 Through the total academic and co-curricular experience, Rockford University strives to prepare students for fulfilling lives, careers, and participation in a modern and changing global society.
-A solid education starts here.

 Rockford University Learning Expectations